 Baingan Bharta is a prized Indian and Pakistani dish.
-It consists of fire-roasted eggplant in a delicately spiced dry curry.
+It consists of a fire-roasted eggplant in a delicately spiced dry curry.
 Think Baba Ghanoush but with a bit more sass.
-This recipe includes oven and grill instructions, plus some essential tips on how to get it right.
+This recipe includes instructions on how to make Baingan Bharta in an oven, plus some essential tips on how to get it right.

 Baingan Bharta – Smokey, Oven-Roasted Eggplant Curry